def-mycroft/zero-lift-simulator/docs/00projectanchor-liftsim-burly-concert-gigantic-analysis-e7cf1ccf.md

 ***

+#todo #dependency going to need to implement sim archival (I think this will be necessary for tracing agent bhv)
 #todo the docs here are working really well, should be able to make this into a module which can work for any codebase built on cool-jacket.
 #todo not sure if this needs to be updated or not